apache/flink/docs/dev/table/catalog.md

      default-database: ...
 ```

-To run a few example SQL commands to access a Hive table.
+And below are a few example SQL commands accessing a Hive table.

 ```sql
 Flink SQL> show catalogs;